rishichourasia/Scale-UI/README.md

-# Hexa-UI
+# Scale-UI
-This is Hexa UI.
+This is Scale UI.